Mountain West Center for Regional Studies

 The Mountain West Center for Regional Studies (MWC) Small Grants Program is designed to foster research, writing and creative production in and about the Intermountain West.
-Small grants programs are available for faculty and graduate students.
+Small grants programs are available for public programming, faculty, and graduate students.
 Small grant programs have a rolling deadline; however, the grant cycle runs from July 1 to June 30 of each year with a limited amount of funds.
 When the allotted funds for the year have been awarded, no more grants will be available until the following July 1.

 Purpose of the Small Grants Program

 The mission of the Mountain West Center is to carry out activities that increase our understanding of the Interior West, its land, history, and cultural groups.
-Successful grant applications must demonstrate how the research fits with this mission.
-Funds are awarded in support of research or creative activities leading to a creative product.
+Successful grant applications must demonstrate how the program or research fits with this mission.
+Funds are awarded in support of programs, research, or creative activities.
 Awardees are required to formally acknowledge the Mountain West Center for Regional Studies in the funded work/product, and to submit a final report on the outcome of the funded activities.

 Faculty Small Grants Program